Juliet Obanda Makanga

-Juliet Obanda Makanga (née Juliet Obanda) is a Kenyan pharmacologist, neuroscientist and medical researcher, who works as a Lecturer in Clinical Pharmacology, at the School of Pharmacy of Kenyatta University, in Kahawa, Nairobi.
+Juliet Obanda Makanga (née Juliet Obanda; born 19 February 1985) is a Kenyan pharmacologist, neuroscientist and medical researcher, who works as a Lecturer in Clinical Pharmacology, at the School of Pharmacy of Kenyatta University, in Kahawa, Nairobi.

 Background and education

 Juliet Obanda was born in Vihiga County in the south-western part of Kenya, on 19 February 1985.
 She attended Alliance Girls High School in the town of Kikuyu, in Kiambu County, in the central part of Kenya, where she obtained her High School Diploma, in 2002.

 In 2003, she was awarded the Japanese Government Monbukagakusho Scholarship (MEXT Scholarship), to study pharmacy in Japan.
 She spent her first year in Japan at the Tokyo University of Foreign Studies, where she obtained a certificate of proficiency in the Japanese language.

-She then transferred to Kanazawa University in the city of Kanazawa, in the Ishikawa Prefecture, in Chūbu region, on the Honshu Island (Main Island) of Japan.
+She then transferred to Kanazawa University in the city of Kanazawa, Japan.
 She spent the next eleven years at the university's Institute of Medical, Pharmaceutical and Health Sciences, where she graduated with a Bachelor of Pharmaceutical Sciences, in 2008, an MSc in Pharmaceutical Sciences in 2010 and a PhD in Pharmaceutical Sciences in 2015.